totemstech/cloudwatch-node/README.md

 cloudwatch-node
 ===============

-One liner wrapper for Amazon cloudwatch
+Simple One liner wrapper for Amazon cloudwatch